ABeehive/lawfred-intelligence/README.md

 Save and that ought to do it!

 ## Dependencies
 The workflow requires the Python urllib3, requests, xmltodict module which are all bundled in the released workflow so no need to install it separately.
-So this is only relevant if you create the workflow using the .plist file in this repository.

 With the phasing out of python2 there were some minor issues.
 I've solved these by calling an external script in the script filter function.
 This however required that you check where your python3 is located.